 Hamilton’s History

 In the winter of 1919, an influenza epidemic swept the world.
-For north Georgia residents, the trip to Chattanooga for health care services was long and difficult at best.
-Under the listing for “Hospitals,” the Dalton city directory stated three simple words: “We need one.”
+The trip to Chattanooga for health care services was long and difficult for North Georgia residents.
+Under the “Hospitals” listing, the Dalton city directory stated three simple words: “We need one.”

-The long-awaited Hamilton Memorial Hospital, named for Crown Cotton Mills founder George W. Hamilton, Sr., was dedicated May 12, 1921, on National Hospital Day.
-It remained there until 1956 when Hamilton relocated from downtown Dalton to its present-day location on Memorial Drive.
+The long-awaited Hamilton Memorial Hospital, named for Crown Cotton Mills founder George W. Hamilton, Sr., was dedicated on May 12, 1921, on National Hospital Day.
+It remained there until 1956, when Hamilton relocated from downtown Dalton to its present-day location on Memorial Drive.

-Throughout the subsequent decades, Hamilton has grown in size and sophistication to become, not only a source of pride for the region but a reputable, regional healthcare system offering advanced facilities, equipment, and programming to the growing communities it serves.
+Throughout the subsequent decades, Hamilton has grown in size and sophistication to become a source of pride for the region and a reputable regional healthcare system offering advanced facilities, equipment, and programming to the growing communities it serves.

 Today, Hamilton Health Care System is still making history.
 It has thrived through challenging and unpredictable shifts in the healthcare environment without losing sight of its charitable mission to advance the quality and dignity of life for all residents.